mike99mac/zlma/README.md

   - Allow cross-LPAR communication
   - Use mostly Python code, version 3.10 or greater
   - Context-sensitive help documentation, all pointing to this README
+- To be secure
+  - Cheyenne is going to help me with this :)) Web-facing Linux user IDs only have G priv class

 # Overview
 Following is a block diagram of zlma: